Meine Stadt Transparent¶

 - Information about city councillors, administrative organizations and meetings of the city council are provided.

 - All published documents are searchable in a flexible manner, be it motions, resolutions, meeting agendas or protocols.
-The search supports both simple full-text searchs and flexible criteria-based filters.
+The search supports both simple full-text searches and flexible criteria-based filters.

 - Documents are automatically searched for mentioned places.
 A map is provided indicating places that are mentioned.
 Thus, it is easy to identify documents that affect places in your living neighborhood.